merenlab/anvio/anvio/docs/workflows/ecophylo.md

                   --get-default-config config.json
 {{ codestop }}

-- %(hmm-list)s: This file designates which HMM should be used to extract the target gene from your %(contigs-db)s.
-Please note that the ecophylo workflow can only process one gene family at a time i.e. %(hmm-list)s can only contain one HMM.
-If you would like to process multiple gene families from the same input assemblies then you will need to re-run the workflow with a separate %(hmm-list)s.
+- %(hmm-list)s: This file designates which HMMs should be used to extract the target genes from your %(contigs-db)s.
+It should contain the name of the gene of interest, the HMM source and whether it is coming from an internal HMM collection or a user-provided.
+You can have as many input genes as you want and you will get as many EcoPhylo outputs.
+Optionally, you can add a column called 'group' and each entry with the same group will be merged at the clustering level.
+This option is only valid if you want to combine the output of multiple HMMs in a meaningful fashion, use it with caution.
 - %(metagenomes)s and/or %(external-genomes)s: These files hold the assemblies where you are looking for the target gene.
 Genomes in %(external-genomes)s can be reference genomes, [SAGs](https://anvio.org/vocabulary/#single-amplified-genome-sag), and/or [MAGs](https://anvio.org/vocabulary/#metagenome-assembled-genome-mag).

 ## A quick tour of the output directory structure